+How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
-By using the following indicators and targets: • Number of applications approved that are contrary to the policy - target to minimise. -
+Through the on-going submission and determination of planning applications.
+By using the following indicators and targets: Number of applications approved that are contrary to the policy - target to minimise.